ImpossibleAccuracy/Fashion-Mnist/README.md

 ![Result of the neural network training](images/result.png)

 And yes.
-I am from Russia.
+I'm from Russia.
+Therefore, report is in Russian.